 The challenge of an award, if filed within 10 working days of the notification of the award, automatically suspends the effects of the award or the performance of the contract if it has been already concluded.
 The contracting authority and interested parties may request the judge to lift this suspensive effect.
 Such a request must be granted if the deferral of the execution of the award is disproportionately harmful to the public interest or to other interests.

 There are cases in which the contracting authorities may not comply with the court judgment: when it is objectively impossible to do so or when compliance would cause serious damage to the public interest.

 In addition, Article 283 of the PCC, which addresses the annulment of contracts on the basis of procedural defects, provides measures to mitigate this effect.
 The court may disregard this effect where it considers the annulment of the contract to be disproportionate or contrary to good faith in the context of the private and public interests at stake and the gravity of the violation of the law.

 If the court finds the award decision null and void, it can also rule on indemnities on request by the challenging party.
 The court cannot order the contracting authority to launch a new tender as this is for the authority to decide.

 Fines can only be decided by the regulator IMPIC in cases of breach of competition and failure to abide by special determinations under the PCC.

-The Portuguese parliament recently approved special public procurement measures for projects financed or co-financed by European funds in the areas of housing and decentralisation, information and knowledge technologies, health and social support, implementation of the Economic and Social Stabilisation Programme and the Recovery and Resilience Plan, fuel management under the Integrated Rural Fire Management System and also agri-food goods.
-This reform will also significantly modify the PCC and PCAC, but the proposed changes are still pending final approval and publication.
+Through Decree-Law No. 30/2021 of 21 May, the Portuguese parliament approved special public procurement measures for projects financed or co-financed by European funds in the areas of housing and decentralisation; information and knowledge technologies; health and social support; implementation of the Economic and Social Stabilisation Programme and the Recovery and Resilience Plan; fuel management under the Integrated Rural Fire Management System; and agri-food goods.